Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 You may also be able to stop having Pap tests if you've had a complete hysterectomy to treat a noncancerous condition.
 If your hysterectomy was done to address a precancerous or cancerous condition, however, your doctor will probably advise you to continue having regular Pap screenings.

-To schedule your next Pap smear screening, call Abortion Care today.
+To schedule your next Pap smear screening, call GYN Choices of Central Jersey today.